marcoverpas/PhD_Lectures_Macerata_2025/README.md

 Summing up, while there are many online resources today for those interested in engaging with SFC modeling, the community of SFC modelers lacks a portal that consolidates the produced material, which is abundant but still scattered.

 The aim of this lecture is to provide a simple introduction to SFC models (including IO-SFC and ECO-SFC models) by using a hand-on approach.
 For a theoretical introduction to SFC model, please refer to [Monetary Economics.
-An Integrated Approach to Credit, Money, Income, Production and Wealth](https://link.springer.com/book/10.1007/978-1-137-08599-3) by W. Godley and M. Lavoie.
+An Integrated Approach to Credit, Money, Income, Production and Wealth](https://link.springer.com/book/10.1007/978-1-137-08599-3) by Wynne Godley and Marc Lavoie.

 ## B2_Model_PC